shuklasp10/concepts/mongo-notes.md

 ```

 ### this keyword
-it is used to refer current document instance.
+it is used to refer fields of current document instance.
 ```
 const userSchema = mongoose.Schema({
     name: String,